apoapse1/Librum-for-Skyrim-VR/README.md

 Now that Librum is installed, it is time to start the game up for real and create your character.
 The character creation process has changed with Librum, so we will give details below.
 Moreover, it is highly recommended that you **configure the MCM after race selection** as described below.

 #### Copy "Game Folder Files"
 Navigate to the installed Librum folder, where you will find a folder titled `Game Folder Files`.
-Copy the contents of this folder to the Skyrimv root folder.
+Copy the contents of this folder to the Skyrim root folder.

+There are two options available in the copied files: the "ENB - LCD" folder and the "ENB - OLED" folder.
+Depending on your headset, copy the contents of the appropriate folder to the Skyrim root folder; they should overwrite a few ENB-related files.
+If you do not know, the Valve Index and the Oculus Rift S are _LCD_ headsets, while the HTC Vive and Rift CV1 are _OLED_ headsets.

 #### Starting Librum and Choosing Optional Plugins
 Navigate back to the installed Librum folder, and launch the program `ModOrganizer2.exe`.
 Before launching the game itself, take a look at the _Optional_ category at the bottom of the Mod Organizer 2 mod list.
 I will go over each below.